Daedrus/configfiles/README.md

 ### Choose one of the Vagrantfiles in this repo and place it in a folder

+See the vagrant/ folder.
+VirtualBox seems to be a bit buggy at the moment I am writing this so I recommend going for the VMWare machine.

 ### Start the machine while in that folder
 ```
 > vagrant up
 ```

-### It will be an "empty" machine based on the box in the Vagrantfile
+It will be an "empty" machine based on the box in the Vagrantfile

-### We will provision this machine using ansible below
+We will provision this machine using ansible below

-### To ssh to the machine (do this to get its IP, you'll need it)
+### SSH to the machine (do this to get its IP, you'll need it)
 ```
 > vagrant ssh
+...
+--> ip a
 ```

 ### To restart the machine (do this after it's been provisioned)